mko-x/SharedBase64/README.md

 Optimized for cross-platform/web/network string encoded binary communication.

-Based on plain C core - only dependency is to <stdlib.h>.
+Based on plain C core - only dependency is to stdlib.h.

 Doesn't care for padding('=','==') as it doesn't append something to create useless data.
 Doesn't care for wrapping ('\n','CRLF') as not necessary for communication.